Silk Road Conjectures

 http://www.asia.si.edu/

 Freer Sackler Galleries in Washington, D.C.
-I was able to visit the galleries in October 2012.
-I took extensive photos and I'll be blogging about it soon.
+I've been able to visit the galleries several times, it is world class.

 Ottoman Clothing